Holocaust Memorial and Tolerance Center of Nassau County: HMTC

 Mr. Chartan would serve as the museum's first chairman upon its opening in 1994.
 In 1996, the Louis Posner Memorial Library, Long Island’s most extensive collection of literature centered around the Holocaust, genocide, anti-discrimination, and other forms of hate would open at the museum.

 Harriet Pratt - a horticulturist - was an avid proponent of nature and preservation, championing the creation of the garden adjacent to the western side of the mansion as well as the installation of numerous greenhouses on the property.
 In the years following her death, the garden and surrounding grounds fell into disrepair, leading to overgrowth and decay.
 However, within years of the museum's opening, the once-magnificent butterfly garden was restored and eventually dedicated in 2003 to the over one million children murdered in the Holocaust.

+In April 2026, the center unveiled Natan Rapoport's 1976 bronze sculpture "Monument to the Warsaw Ghetto Uprising".